ASTER: Natural and Multi-language Unit Test Generation with LLMs: Experiment Setup

+\paragraph*{Measuring meaningfulness of variable names in tests} Consider the following example, showing two test cases that have the same set of steps.
+Our premise is that the name of a variable of a data structure type (e.g., \texttt{ String}, \texttt{ List}) can be meaningful based on its context, whereas the meaningfulness of a variable name for a non-data structure type depends on both type and context.
 For instance, a variable of type \texttt{ String} named \texttt{ str} is not meaningful as it is not capturing any information about the stored data.
-In contrast, variable \texttt{ BasicParser parser} is meaningful as type name itself conveys meaning of the stored data.
+In contrast, variable \texttt{ BasicParser parser} is meaningful as the type name itself conveys meaning of the stored data.
 Additionally, a variable name's meaningfulness can depend on the context in which it is used.
 For example, in the case of \texttt{ String[] arguments}, the variable name depends on the formal parameter names of the method \texttt{ flatten(Options options, String[] arguments, boolean stopAtNonOption)} whose returned value is stored in the variable.
 Based on this premise, we categorize variables into two groups.
 Then, depending on the group, we determine whether to match with the data type name, assignment context, and formal parameter names, or simply the assignment context and formal parameter names.
-Finally, we use the Levenshtein distance to compute the closeness score.
+Finally, we use the Levenshtein distance to compute the closeness.